 Seminars and core courses are also sometimes complemented by guest lectures given by professionals to help to discover and bridge the gap between theory and practice.
 The programme notes that the study association also has an important role in bridging this gap by organising activities that involve the professional field.
-This includes, for example, in-house days, recruitment and career events, as well as job market skills workshops and the Erasmus Recruitment Platform to match students and companies.
+This includes for example, in-house days, recruitment and career events, as well as job market skills workshops and the Erasmus Recruitment Platform to match students and companies.

 Other than academic skills, seminars and core courses also address communication skills and judgmental skills.
 Students are encouraged to discuss their reasoning and opinions in class as well as in writing.
 In addition, students are required to write (small) research reports or to give presentations.

-The programme offers also a honours programme: the master class programme 'Actuarial Sciences', in cooperation with Allianz.
+The Financial Economics specialisation offers a honours programme: the Honours Programme in Private Equity, in cooperation with HAL Investments.